 The Company is a U.S. registered company and is subject to income taxes in the U.S. The Company operates through various subsidiaries in a number of countries throughout the world.
-Income taxes are based upon the tax laws and rates of the countries in which the Company operates and income is earned.
+Income taxes are based upon the tax laws and rates of the countries in which the Company operates and earns income.